carlBellitti/scalaService/README.md

 - Populate the 'users' table as described above
 - Open a browser and navigate to 'http://localhost:8080/users', and you should see your data

+### Notes
+- The 'master' branch is basically the akka template with the addition of mysql (instead of h2) - this currently compiles and works - assuming you have a local sql database set up as described above
+- The 'refactor-test' branch is under construction - and more closely organized to how some of the newer maxwell Scala projects
+-- The UserRegistry actor is treated as the model and moved to the 'root' of the project -- The properties of 'User' were changed to custom properties (not primitives).
+-- Because of the custom 'User' properties, codecs were created to convert the model 'User' to and from 1) a database object (UserRow and UserRows) and 2) a marshallable JSON object with primitives (UsersJson and UsersJson)

+### Issues with the 'refactor-test' branch
+- The re-arranging of the files has introduced some errors - particularly related to the Spray JSON implementation